Here are some of our frequently asked questions…

+Theta Healing is a gift.
 In general an appointment begins by the practitioner asking permission to connect to your energy.
 Then you will be asked what it is you would like to work on.
 Or, if you have nothing specific to work on, you might be asked, “If you could change anything in your life right now, what would it be?”

 The Theta Healing technique has been used to address a wide variety of physical and emotional issues.
 A typical appointment includes an intuitive scan, belief work, and a healing.
 The practitioner will probably teach you to use a muscle test, to see what beliefs you have that may trigger the area you are seeking to change.
 Nothing is changed without your permission.
-And the practitioner should ask your verbal permission for every belief change and for any healing that is done.
+And the practitioner will ask your verbal permission for every belief change and for any healing that is done.

-During most sessions muscle testing will be needed.
 Coming into the session with an attitude and intention of wanting positive change and being ready for positive change is also important.
 It’s important to be clear on what issue you want to work on during the session and if you have an idea of how your issue is serving you or what you’re learning as a result of the issue, this will rapidly accelerate the pace of your session.